 Take note of the contrast between the workflow for forking and the workflow for syncing: When you initially fork a repo, the flow of information is from Joe's repo to your repo, and then down to your local computer.
 But after that initial process, the flow of information is from Joe's repo to your local computer, and then up to your repo.

 I hope this was a helpful overview of forking in GitHub and Git.
 Now that you understand the concepts, you should be much better prepared to actually execute the code!
-The GitHub articles on forking and syncing will give you most of the code you need.
+My step-by-step guide to contributing on GitHub will walk you through the code in detail.

 If you are new to Git and this style of learning appeals to you, I highly recommend the first two chapters of the book Pro Git, which is available online for free.